 Necessary Skills and Qualities

 Pharmaceutical sales reps must have the curiosity and intellectual capacity to understand the science behind the products they sell.
 Excellent verbal skills help them to communicate this information to health care professionals clearly and objectively.
 As salespeople, they must be skilled at building relationships and earning the trust of clients.
 Because they sell to busy providers who are alert for conflicts of interest, they must be patient and persistent without coming across as aggressive or pushy.
 Prior sales experience is desirable (though not required by all pharmaceutical companies).

 Opportunities for Advancement

 With time and experience, pharmaceutical sales representatives can advance to administrative positions in which they supervise the work of junior salespeople, plan and manage campaigns and oversee product launches.
 Reps enhance their skills and earnings through continuing education or by pursuing advanced degrees.

 If you would like to gain the necessary education to become a pharmaceutical sales representative, we highly recommend that you check out our free School Finder Tool located HERE.

 Interactive Map of Income and Job Growth Projections

 Hover over any state to explore local income and job growth data.

-According to the US Bureau of Labor Statistics, the median annual salary of wholesale and manufacturing sales representatives (including PSRs) was $74,750 in 2010, and most earned between $38,520 and $146,380.
+According to the US Bureau of Labor Statistics, the median annual salary of pharmaceutical sales representatives is $88,200 as of May 2013, and most earned between $51,710 and $145,730.
 Those who work for established companies enjoy competitive benefits packages that often include a company car, business trips, expense accounts, stock options, bonuses, medical and life insurance, tuition reimbursement and retirement plans.

 Because they work on commission, pharmaceutical sales representatives have some control over their earnings and can improve their pay by increasing their sales.